cse-3901-sharkey/OSU-API-Documentation/classes.md

 # Class API Specification

 ## API Endpoint
-The API endpoint as of April 19, 2016 is https://content.osu.edu/v2/classes/
+The API endpoint as of July 6, 2023 is https://content.osu.edu/v2/classes/

 ## Searching for Classes

-#### Query
+### Query
 Searches for classes can be requested by appending the word 'search', and specifying the search query as a URL-encoded parameter labeled as 'q'.
 For example:
 ```
 https://content.osu.edu/v2/classes/search?q=Software